rebelinux/Veeam.Diagrammer/README.md

     Specifies a filename for the diagram.
 ```

-For a full list of common parameters and examples you can view the `New-AsBuiltReport` cmdlet help with the following command;
+For a full list of common parameters and examples you can view the `New-VeeamDiagram` cmdlet help with the following command;

 ```powershell
 Get-Help New-VeeamDiagram -Full